imtayadeway/imtayadeway.github.io/_posts/2014-04-22-how-to-instantiate-a-module.md

 probably the most frequent basic ruby interview/trivia question: what's the difference between a module and a class? most frequent answer: you can't instantiate a module!

-so why, after all, can't you instantiate a module? just for fun, can we fool a module into thinking it can instantiate an object for us? probably!
+so why, after all, can't you instantiate a module? just for fun, can we fool a module into thinking it can instantiate itself for us? probably!

 {% highlight ruby %}
 module MessedUpModule